maggishaggy/SRW-PPINetworks/README.md

 # SRW-PPINetworks

 This repository is an implementation of the [Supervised Random Walks algorithm](https://cs.stanford.edu/people/jure/pubs/linkpred-wsdm11.pdf) (MATLAB original code [link](https://github.com/syllogismos/facebook-link-prediction)) for Protein-Protein Interaction Networks.
 The algorithm is implemented in Python where the optimization is implemented using the function *fmin_l_bfgs_b* from Scipy module with Wilcoxon-Mann-Whitney (WMW) loss function.
 Learning the parameter vector **w** can be done with the function *supervised_random_walks*, and with the parameter vector **w**, the function *random_walks* gives the random walk parameter vector **p**.
-The alternative implementation of the algorithm is implemented to work on GPU using the module [Minpy](https://github.com/dmlc/minpy).
+The alternative implementation of the algorithm is implemented to work on GPU using the NDArray API of [MXNet](https://mxnet.incubator.apache.org/).

 ### Scipts:
 - *supervised_random_walks.py* - implementation of the SRW on CPU